vitessio/website/content/en/docs/23.0/get-started/operator.md

 ```

 {{< info >}}
-If you are not a running the examples in a minikube cluster, and the backup engine is xtrabackup, then you will need to configure a proper shared storage resource that can be used across pods, or you will need to create a custom PVC to be used by the backdup engine.
+If you are not a running the examples in a minikube cluster, and the backup engine is xtrabackup, then you will need to configure a proper shared storage resource that can be used across pods, or you will need to create a custom PVC to be used by the backup engine.
 For example:

 ```yaml
   backup: